Lou16455/Konf_M20_Alispahic_Zefferer_Linzer/README.md

 28.05.2021

 We created the Branch cashRegister.
 In IntelliJ we created the class Registrierkassa.
-We also implemented 3 Interfaces named "WeakDrink", "StrongDrink" and
-"NonAlc" with the methods date, person and price.
+We also implemented an Interfaces named "SellDrinks" with the methods date, person and price.
 After that in the class Registierkassa we implemented different methods.
-First one for the total sales for each drink, second one for the sales on a date, which is a parameter.
-Third one for the total sales of a person and the fourth one for the sales of a person on a date as a para parameter.
+First one for the total sales for each concert, food and snack, second one for the all the sales on a date, which is a parameter.
+Third one for the total sales of a person and the fourth one for the sales of a person on a date as a parameter.
 Our Event has only two dates, that's why we as a variable of the form Date only have two.
-There are three stands, each with one person and one kind of drink.
-Chiara sells the strong alcoholic drinks, Lukas the weak drinks and Sadzida the non alcoholic ones.
+There are three stands, each with one person and one kind of a product.
+Chiara sells snacks, Lukas the concert-tickets and Sadzida the Food.
+Each Food, Snacks and Concerts have the same price.

+06.06.2021

+We generated tests for the Registrierkassa class.
+There was not a 100% test coverage (see above).
+We pushed the Branch cashRegister in the main branch.